Piper Sandler slashes price target on Bath & Body Works Inc. [BBWI] – find out why.

 Piper Sandler have made an estimate for Bath & Body Works Inc. shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on April 20, 2023.

-Bath & Body Works Inc. [BBWI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.66.
-With this latest performance, BBWI shares dropped by -6.06% in over the last four-week period, additionally sinking by -13.43% over the last 6 months – not to mention a rise of 34.79% in the past year of trading.
+Bath & Body Works Inc. [BBWI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.93.
+With this latest performance, BBWI shares dropped by -13.07% in over the last four-week period, additionally sinking by -18.42% over the last 6 months – not to mention a rise of 36.37% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Bath & Body Works Inc. [BBWI] shares currently have an operating margin of +18.17 and a Gross Margin at +43.03.
 Bath & Body Works Inc.’s Net Margin is presently recorded at +10.50.